yanglebupt/ssim-edge-cnn-u2net/README.md

 As for the training method of the model in another service and code, we will gradually move it to that repo.

 ## Data availability
-An example of the code is provided along with data for 1 m at https://doi.org/10.5525/gla.researchdata.751.
+Original data for 1 m MMF speckle at https://doi.org/10.5525/gla.researchdata.751.
 Download and place into `data` folder.

 ## Pretrained Checkpoints
 Link: https://drive.google.com/drive/folders/1ObTHnU-u68aTiOBBFe-pJxsI_HRVCqGK?usp=drive_link